 - 3. To authorize the Company and/or any subsidiary of the Company to make market purchases of Company shares. - 4.
 To determine the price range at which the Company can re-allot shares that it holds as treasury shares (special resolution). - 5.
 To approve, in a non-binding advisory vote, the compensation of the named executive officers. - 6.
-To approve the Directors' authority to allot shares up to approximately 33% of issued share capital. - 7.
-To approve the waiver of statutory pre-emption rights with respect to up to 5% of issued share capital (special resolution). - 8.
+To approve, in a non-binding advisory vote, the frequency of the non-binding advisory vote on the compensation of the named executive officers. - 7.
+To approve the Directors' authority to allot shares up to approximately 20% of issued share capital. - 8.
+To approve the waiver of statutory pre-emption rights with respect to up to 5% of issued share capital (special resolution). - 9.
 To act on such other business as may properly come before the meeting or any adjournment thereof.

-This notice of Annual General Meeting and Proxy Statement and the enclosed proxy card are first being sent on or about January 21, 2022 to each holder of record of the Company's ordinary shares at the close of business on January 6, 2022.
-The record date for the entitlement to vote at the Annual General Meeting is January 6, 2022 and only registered shareholders of record on such date are entitled to notice of, and to attend and vote at, the Annual General Meeting and any adjournment or postponement thereof.
-During the meeting, management will also present the Company's Irish Statutory Accounts for the fiscal year ended September 30, 2021.
+This notice of Annual General Meeting and Proxy Statement and the enclosed proxy card are first being sent on or about January 20, 2023 to each holder of record of the Company's ordinary shares at the close of business on January 5, 2023.
+The record date for the entitlement to vote at the Annual General Meeting is January 5, 2023 and only registered shareholders of record on such date are entitled to notice of, and to attend and vote at, the Annual General Meeting and any adjournment or postponement thereof.
+During the meeting, management will also present the Company's Irish Statutory Accounts for the fiscal year ended September 30, 2022.
 Whether or not you plan to attend the meeting, please complete, sign, date and return the enclosed proxy card to ensure that your shares are represented at the meeting.
 Shareholders of record who attend the meeting may vote their shares personally, even though they have sent in proxies.
-In addition to the above resolutions, the business of the Annual General Meeting shall include, prior to the proposal of the above resolutions, the company's statutory financial statements and the report of the Directors and of the statutory auditors and a review by the shareholders of the Company's affairs.
+In addition to the above resolutions, the business of the Annual General Meeting shall include, prior to the proposal of the above resolutions, the consideration of the Company's statutory financial statements and the report of the Directors and of the statutory auditors and a review by the shareholders of the Company's affairs.